QuarticCat/cute-dot/README.md

 Then you will find the execution time becomes much faster.

 ### Use GPG to encrypt files

+This is just an example showing how to extend *Cute Dot*.
+For this purpose, I recommend you to use [git-crypt](https://github.com/AGWA/git-crypt), which works orthogonally with *Cute Dot*.

 Change the script as